rdhillon1016/rajdeeps-site/src/blog/TypeScript-Function-Variance.md

 const bTwo: B = a;
 ```

 This can create an unsafe scenario in the case that the caller expects a function that takes a looser type (e.g `string`), but is given a function that takes a more constrained type (e.g `"x"`).
-If that function is then invoked with some string other than `"x"`, the function may throw a runtime error.
+If that function is then called with some string other than `"x"`, the function may throw a runtime error.

 To guard against this behaviour at compile-time, you can set the `strictFunctionTypes` TypeScript compiler flag.
 If the flag is set, that will enforce **contravariance** on function parameter types.
 If I ask you for a function that takes in a `string`, and you give me a function that only takes in the specific string `"x"`, that would be invalid:
 ```js